Dung24-6/Dung24-6/README.md

 _**A dream is your creative vision for your life in the future.
 You must break out of your current comfort zone and become comfortable with the unfamiliar and the unknown.**_

 Denis Waitley

+_**You can only learn so much from books.
+You can only learn so much from education.
+Ultimately, it is the wisdom of God that will carry you through in the toughest situations of life.**_

+Ravi Zacharias